 Locals and visitors have been taking advantage for centuries, with a funky method of cooling the waters down to a bearable temperature.

-With big paddle like sticks (they look like giant icecream holder sticks) a team of beaters smash and lift the water into the air in unison while singing a song to keep the rhythm – you can go and watch and learn how free next to the tourist info booth right on the main square.
+Called “Yumomi” this involves a team of beaters who smash and lift the water into the air in unison with big flat paddle sticks while singing a song to keep the rhythm – you can go and watch and learn how free next to the tourist info booth right on the main square.

 The plaza area around the springs is a hive of activity, as of course Kusatsu is a very popular tourist attraction for locals and international visitors alike.